GatewayStack

 app.listen(8080);

-Every request now requires a valid RS256 JWT. req.user contains the verified identity.
+Every request now requires a valid RS256 JWT. req.user is the verified identity.

 Modules

-All six governance layers are live on npm.
-Each has a -core package (framework-agnostic) and an Express middleware wrapper.
+Each layer ships as a framework-agnostic -core package plus an Express middleware wrapper.
+Use one or all.
 Detailed breakdown →

 Full stack example